yuanmingqi/ConvolutionBox/README.md

 # Packages required
-The moudle below is required for the ADMP:
+The moudle below is required for the ConvolutionBox:

 |Moudle|
 |:--:|